marc2332/freya/docs/src/guides/layout.md

 # Layout

+Learn how the layout attributes work.

-> Freya's layout is still somewhat limited.
+> ⚠️ Freya's layout is still somewhat limited.

 ### width & height
 All elements support both `width` and `height` attributes.